Eryadu/SpringDB/jpa.md

 }
 Without @Table, the Customer entity would be mapped to a table named "Customer" in the default schema.
 The @Table annotation specifies that the entity should be mapped to the "customers" table in the "public" schema.

+## Important Note
+## In JPA "save" command work for both insert the data and update the data.
+It differentiated whether perform insert
+   or update, first check by select query (internally), data already exit or not , if data exit then it fire update query else it will fire insert query.

+## @Repository is just alias for @Component to differentiate the DataBase class. @Repository automatically handle
+   all the exceptions related to dataBase